-She is also the founder and president of the Afterlife Education Foundation
+She is also the founder of the Afterlife Education Foundation and producer of

-include a B.A. in Religious Studies from Marylhurst University, and an M.A. in Pastoral Care
+include a B.A. in Religious Studies from Marylhurst University, an M.A. in Pastoral Care

-My 25-year career as a marketing consultant for corporate America enabled me to acquire the usual trophies, including clients with private jets, a glittering group of Hollywood friends, a massive mortgage and a couple of divorces.
-I was the quintessential upwardly-mobile Los Angeles yuppie.
+My 25-year career as a marketing consultant for corporate America enabled me to acquire the usual trophies, including clients with private jets, a glittering group of famous friends, a massive mortgage and a couple of divorces.
+I was the quintessential upwardly-mobile young executive.

-Fast-forward through a hyperspeed panorama of identities, locations, relationships, losses and gifts, and things turned out to be anything but typical.
+Fast-forward a couple of decades through a dizzying succession of identities, locations, relationships, losses and gifts, and things turned out to be anything but typical.
 Apparently my spirit guides, in partnership with the intention of my own soul, decided to gently but firmly lead me away from the world of matter toward the world of Spirit.

 As Einstein said, it turns out that the Universe is friendly.